Framework for Evaluating Eligibility, Tenure, and Rotation

 These analytical lanes are independent.
 A system may function coherently while producing outcomes inconsistent with rotation, or may seek rotation while relying on structurally unstable design.

-Throughout the Framework, references to “service” describe outcomes, while eligibility limits operate structurally through defined methods of counting time toward terminal, non-restorable exhaustion.
+References to “service” describe outcomes, while eligibility limits operate through defined methods of counting time toward non-restorable exhaustion.

-Rotation and related structural concepts used throughout this Framework are defined in Core Concepts of Rotation Design.
+Rotation and related structural concepts are defined in Core Concepts of Rotation Design.

 Framework Overview